May 28 – August 2, 2024 (A 10-Week Program)

 The REU Site pursues three major directions that constitute research focus groups (RFGs): photoreactions and their mechanisms; solar energy conversion; plasmonic nanoparticles; and photoresponsive materials.
 We encourage you to read about the research projects available along these directions, as well as about the faculty members participating in this REU program.
 Besides everyday activities in the research labs, the REU program includes a weekly Photochemistry Café that offers the students an opportunity to learn about the subject in an informal workshop setting and weekly REU meetings, during which the students will be able to present their research findings, as well as to learn about the graduate school application process and strategies.

 Besides the stated research goals, the REU Site especially aims to provide research opportunities to:

-- Underrepresented groups at schools in north Florida, southern Georgia, and southeastern Alabama;
+- Students from underrepresented groups in STEM at schools in north Florida, southern Georgia, and southeastern Alabama;

 - Students from universities with limited research opportunities;